Preventing skin cancer

 Protect your skin

-For best protection, Cancer Council recommends a combination of sun protection measures:
+For best protection, Cancer Council recommends a combination of five sun protection measures:

 - Slip on some sun-protective clothing that covers as much skin as possible.

 - Slop on broad spectrum, water resistant SPF30 (or higher) sunscreen.
 Put it on 20 minutes before you go outdoors and every two hours afterwards, or after swimming, exercising or towel drying.
 Sunscreen should never be used to extend the time you spend in the sun.